AwesomeIcon/ProgressBar/README.md

 var wave = document.getElementById("THE_CANVAS_ID_YOU_WANT");
 ```

-Yeah,it's easy to use the awesome style,and be free to pull requests!Enjoy it!
+Yeah, it's easy to use the awesome style, and be free to Pull Requests!

 ### Ⅱ InfiniteLoadingStyle
 ![infinite-loading](https://github.com/AwesomeIcon/ProgressBar/blob/master/screenshot/infinite-loading.gif)